HIV Testing in the United States

 • Through earlier detection, raising awareness of HIV status, and linkage to care and treatment, testing plays an important role in addressing the U.S. epidemic.

-• Among the 2 million people with HIV in the U.S., an estimated 13% do not know they are infected and this share accounts for nearly 40% of new transmissions.
-Awareness of HIV status allows those who are positive to engage in HIV treatment, reduce viral load (the amount of virus in the body) and prevent transmission.
-Additionally, studies show that those who learn they are HIV positive modify their behavior to reduce the risk of HIV transmission.
+• Among the 2 million people with HIV in the U.S., an estimated 13% do not know they are living with HIV and this share accounts for nearly 40% of new transmissions.
+Awareness of HIV status allows those who are positive to engage in HIV treatment which optimizes health outcomes, reduce viral load (the amount of virus in the body) and prevent transmission.
+Additionally, studies show that those who learn they are living wtih HIV modify their behavior to reduce the risk of HIV transmission.

-• According to the CDC’s Behavioral Risk Factor Surveillance System (BRFSS) in 2019, 4 in 10 (43%) U.S. adults, aged 18-64, reported ever having been tested for HIV (see Figure 1).
+• According to the CDC’s Behavioral Risk Factor Surveillance System (BRFSS), in 2022, 3 in 10 (36%) U.S. adults, aged 18-64, reported ever having been tested for HIV (see Figure 1).
 HIV testing rates vary by state, age, race/ethnicity, and other factors.
-People of color report having ever been tested for HIV at higher rates than White people.
-For example, 66% of Black people and 51% of Hispanic people report ever having been tested for HIV compared to 37% of White people.
+Some communities of color report having ever been tested for HIV at higher rates than White people.
+For example, 57% of Black people and 44% of Hispanic people report ever having been tested for HIV compared to 32% of White people.
+On the other hand Asian people, Native Hawaiian and Pacific islanders as a group report lower rates of testing (26%), potentially reflecting lower rates of HIV on those communities.
 (See Figure 1.)

 Testing Recommendations and Requirements

-The U.S. Centers for Disease Control and Prevention (CDC) recommends everyone aged 13-64, receive at least one HIV test as a part of routine health care and more frequent testing, at least annually, for those at higher risk.
+Since 2006, the CDC has recommended that everyone aged 13-64 receive at least one HIV test as a part of routine health care and more frequent testing, at least annually, for those at higher risk.
 Per the CDC, individuals who may benefit from at least annual screening include:

 • sexually active gay or bisexual men (some of whom may benefit from more frequent testing, such as every 3 to 6 months)